 Your personal information will be stored in secure facilities on our business premises or electronically on our server and computer networks, protected by passwords and restricted access.
+It may also be stored by our third-party providers, such as our information technology, business process and payroll/human resources information system service providers.

-While we cannot guarantee the security of personal information, A W Edwards will use appropriate controls to ensure that all personal information collected is kept secure from misuse and loss and from unauthorized access, modification or disclosure.
+While we cannot guarantee the security of personal information, A W Edwards will use appropriate controls to ensure that all personal information collected by A W Edwards is kept secure from misuse and loss and from unauthorised access, modification or disclosure.